moby/moby/docs/reference/commandline/dockerd.md

       -s, --storage-driver                   Storage driver to use
       --selinux-enabled                      Enable selinux support
       --storage-opt=[]                       Storage driver options
-      --tls                                  Use TLS; implied by --tlsverify
+      --swarm-default-advertise-addr         Set default address or interface for swarm advertised address --tls                                  Use TLS; implied by --tlsverify
       --tlscacert=~/.docker/ca.pem           Trust certs signed only by this CA --tlscert=~/.docker/cert.pem           Path to TLS certificate file